 Each fall all students will have their pictures taken for the cumulative records.
-The date will be sent out to families in back to school communications.
+The date is published on the school calendar and our weekly newsletter.
 Families may purchase individual pictures from the company if desired.
 Spring pictures will also be taken, and as always the purchase of these photos is left up to individual families.